Blog

 Advanced Stage

-Students learn to use symbols and extended metaphors throughout a creative piece, and to push beyond surface-level ideas within the VCE frameworks.
-For Play, for example, they go beyond defining it or describing how it changes over time — they explore how play is both an escape from reality and the most honest way of facing it.
+In creative writing, students learn to use symbols and extended metaphors throughout an entire piece.
+For the VCE creative framework Play for example, they go beyond describing how play changes over time, to how play can be both an escape from the heaviness of real-life responsibilities, and the most honest way of facing it.